KirstenHattori/github-pages-with-jekyll/_posts/2021-11-18-first-blog-post.md

   * type a commit messag in the text field and press ctrl+enter
 6. push it
   * select Push from the ... menu again

+7. merge files to repo
+  * back in github, approve pull request and merge branch also, delete the branch when finished with it